What to see and do in Trastevere

 In front of Villa Farnesina, there is Palazzo Corsini, built in the 15th century for Cardinal Riario, nephew of Sixtus IV and bought and enlarged by the Florentine cardinal Neri Maria Corsini in 1736.

 Currently, Palazzo Corsini houses the library of the Royal Academy of the Lincei and the Gallery of Ancient Art, consisting of the Corsini collection with some works on display made by various renowned artists including Beato Angelico and Caravaggio (ticket entrance: 12 euros).

 Right behind Palazzo Corsini, there is the big Botanical Garden of Rome, an oasis with more than 7000 plant species.

-5) Via della Scala, Vicolo del Cinque and Via del Moro
+5) Via Della Scala, Vicolo del Cinque and Via del Moro

-In the evenings, this street is vibrant with busy restaurants overflowing into the street.
+In the evenings, this street is vibrant, with busy restaurants overflowing into the street.
 At the end of this narrow street, we turn right walking along Via del Moro, dotted with buildings in various architectural styles from the medieval period to the 17th century through to the Renaissance.

-This street owes its name to takes its name from the historical Caffè del Moro, one of the oldest cafes still in activity in Italy.
+This street owes its name to the historical Caffè del Moro, one of the oldest cafes still in activity in Italy.
 The cafe opened at the end of the 19th century, and it still has its original sign in painted wrought iron on which two Bersaglieri (special trained Italian soldiers of infantry) and a sailor intent on offering a glass of liqueur to three young Abyssinians are depicted.

 6) Piazza Santa Maria in Trastevere